 Listening to nursery rhymes such as Twinkle Twinkle Little Star or Johnny Johnny Yes Papa can bring a smile to any toddler’s face.
 Thus, here is a curated list of the best nursery rhymes for toddlers that are fun to listen to and educational.

 Songs and rhymes with catchy beats easily draw toddlers’ attention and introduce them to the alphabet and numerals in a fun way.
-Nursery rhymes also help your toddler develop an ear for language and understand the sounds and syllables of different individual words (1).
+These rhymes can also help your toddler develop an ear for language and understand the sounds and syllables of individual words.

 Make your child’s learning more fun and engaging as they enjoy and sway their bodies to the beats of these popular nursery rhymes.
 By introducing them to these rhymes, you are laying a strong foundation for learning in your little munchkin.
 So, let your toddler sing their way to learning